Do you love DIY Scrap Wood Wall Art? But can’t find the right colors or patterns in the stores. Follow these steps to build it!

 DIY Scrap Wood Wall Art

-When I make my Geometric Wood Art, I usually use scrap Select Pine because I tend to use it for a lot of my DIY Furniture Build Plans.
+When I make my Geometric Wood Wall Art, I usually use scrap Select Pine because I tend to use it for a lot of my DIY Furniture Build Plans.

-I like to use Select Pine over Common Board or Whitewood for DIY Scrap Wood Wall Art because it’s generally very straight, smooth-textured and knot free.
+I like to use Select Pine over Common Board or Whitewood for these projects because it’s generally very straight, smooth-textured and knot free.
 Oak and Poplar boards work just as well.

 But they are more expensive.
 So, only use those when you’ll be staining the wood and want to show off the wood grain and tone.
 Also remember that Oak will have a textured grain, instead of a smooth feel.

 The Cedar boards you find at Lowes or Home Depot can work too.
-But they tend to be rougher than the other dimensional lumber.
+But they tend to be rougher than other dimensional lumber.
 So, carefully pick out the straightest boards with the least amount of imperfections.

-- 1″x2″ and 1″x3″ Select Pine Dimensional Lumber
+- 1″x2″ and 1″x3″ Dimensional Lumber

 Tools & Supplies Needed